timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2022-04-06
+# Objectives for Today 2022-04-07

 ## Rally of Rockets

-- Continuing the development of batched meshes rendering in ICE for performance gains.
+- Improve the performance by NOT recreating shadowed text objects every frame.
+- Get back to the results screen to give player points and levels and goodies.

 ## Winter Eggspansion for Eggcelerate!